 All applications are reviewed using the same guidelines.
 However, applicants who apply by the early application deadline will receive an admissions decision earlier.
 This may be an advantage for those applying for fellowships with early deadlines that require proof of admission.

 All students admitted during a given year must begin the program in the fall.
 The MA/MSc program does not have a spring-start admissions cycle.

 Early Application Deadline: January 15, 2018

 Early applicants will be notified that their application has been accepted, denied, or waitlisted by late February/early March.

 Applicants who receive a wait list decision during the first evaluation round will be automatically considered during the regular decision evaluation process and do not need to reapply.

 Applicants who are denied admission during the first evaluation round cannot reapply for consideration during the regular decision evaluation process, but are welcome to apply again the following year (subject to the GSAS policy on reapplying).

-Applications due for FLAS (early review, see below): TBD (February 2017) *** FLAS applicants MUST apply to the MA/MSc program by the early review deadline (January 15, 2017).
+Applications due for FLAS (early review, see below): FLAS Applications due February 2018, date TBA *** FLAS applicants MUST apply to the MA/MSc program by the early review deadline (January 15, 2018).